Start your journey with the Laborers Training School today!

 By applying to the Laborers Training School, you will have taken your first step to becoming a Union Laborer where you will earn while you learn, which means you will be working on the job site and taking classes in the classroom.

-Mandatory Orientations are scheduled based on the need of the Local Union, which can be a lengthy process.
+Entry assessments are scheduled based on the need of the Local Union, which can be a lengthy process.